Recognition of Palestine:The Billboard Campaign

 We were overwhelmed with the public reaction to the campaign – a huge THANK YOU for feedback, comments and support – and most importantly for taking action!

-- Email Minister for Foreign Affairs, Charlie Flanagan asking him to implement the votes of both Houses of the Irish Oireachtas and recognise the state of Palestine NOW.
-Charles.email@example.com
+- Email The Minister for Foreign Affairs, (then Charlie Flanagan TD) asking him to implement the votes of both Houses of the Irish Oireachtas and recognise the state of Palestine.

 Recognise Palestine NOW!

 WHY?
 FAQs on the Recognition of the State of Palestine

 Why should Ireland recognise the State of Palestine?

 Israel’s relentless settlement expansion in the West Bank including East Jerusalem is killing off the possibility of a Palestinian state being created in the Palestinian territories occupied by Israel since 1967.
 For Ireland to recognise the State of Palestine now would be a powerful reaffirmation of its commitment to the creation of a Palestinian state and to a two-state solution in Israel/Palestine.